 While age is a significant factor that increases the risk of vein disease, genetics also plays a role.
 Since we can’t help our genetics, and we all hope to live a long life, keeping our veins healthy is a concern for everyone.
 Vein disease often involves faulty valves and blood clots.

 Veins work against gravity, returning blood to the heart with the use of valves.
 The valves seal off the veins to prevent blood from going in the wrong direction.
 But, sometimes the valves don’t function optimally and blood starts flowing backward.
+This can lead to spider veins or varicose veins.

 This creates pressure and stagnant blood within the vein.
 When you sit or stand in one position for long periods, this pressure might damage the valves further.
 Moving your body often relieves stagnant pressure from the valves by pumping blood.